 A church must make quarterly estimated tax payments if it expects an unrelated business income tax liability for the year to be \$500 or more.
 Use IRS Form 990-W to figure your estimated taxes.
-Quarterly estimated tax payments of one-fourth of the total tax liability are due by April 15, June 15, September 15, and December 15, 2021, for churches on a calendar year basis.
+Quarterly estimated tax payments of one-fourth of the total tax liability are due by April 15, June 15, September 15, and December 15, 2022, for churches on a calendar year basis.
 Deposit quarterly tax payments electronically using EFTPS.

-April 29, 2021: Nonminister employee exemption-Form 8274
+April 29, 2022: Employer exemption

-Churches hiring their first nonminister employee between January 1 and March 31, 2021, may exempt themselves from the employer's share of Social Security and Medicare taxes by filing Form 8274 by this date (nonminister employees are thereafter treated as self-employed for Social Security purposes).
+Churches hiring their first nonminister employee between January 1, 2022, and March 31, 2022, may exempt themselves from the employer's share of Social Security and Medicare taxes by filing Form 8274 by this date (nonminister employees are thereafter treated as selfemployed for Social Security purposes).